 Diameter: 32.69mm (gold, platinum), 38.61mm (silver)

-This is the 6th coin of Queen's beasts coins series.
+This is the 6th one of Queen's beasts coins series.
 The reverse shows a falcon holding a shield with the coat of arms of the Plantagenet dynasty.
 The falcon is a symbol of protection and royalty.

 The Yale of Beaufort